ADD CONDITION

 Uses and Indications

 This drug is indicated for the temporary relief of minor aches and pains of muscles and joints associated with conditions such as simple backache, arthritis, strains, bruises, and sprains.
-It provides both cooling and warming pain relief.
+It provides both cooling and warming pain relief to alleviate discomfort in the affected areas.

 Dosage and Administration